7Block Labs

 Why it works:

-• The app never touches raw credentials outside the enclave.
+• The app doesn’t handle raw credentials outside of the secure enclave, keeping things safe and sound.

-• On‑chain consumers get a durable, minimal disclosure proof.
+• On-chain consumers receive a solid, minimal disclosure proof that lasts.

 Implementation details that save months